Autism in adults may look different based on the sex of an individual and their personal experiences.

 Hiding autism symptoms, or “autism masking,” is much more common in young adult women than men.
-Females experience greater social demands in society in comparison to males, feel less pressure, and comfortable with being alone.
+Females experience greater social demands in society in comparison to males, feel less pressure, and are comfortable with being alone.

 Women with high-functioning autism are more likely to pick up on the “micro-rejections” from their peers.
 As they interact with their peers, they may continue to experience micro-rejections, leading to feelings of inadequacy or like they’re misfits.

 - Rude, judgmental, or confused stares from their peers.
 This is often due to autism-based behaviors such as stimming.